 With dual- or triple-pane glass, insulating gas between the individual panes of glass acts as an insulator, dampening outside noises.
 When different glass thicknesses are paired with multiple panes, they help dampen different sounds at different frequencies.
 Insulating frames help reduce noise transfer.
 Wood has natural insulating properties and insulates 1,750 times better than aluminum.
 Fiberglass windows have optional foam insulation to help reduce sound transmission.
 And quality vinyl frames have up to 18 insulating air chambers and optional foam insulation that help keep sound out.
 Lastly, proper installation helps ensure airtight seals and helps to keep the noise out.

 Similarly, bedrooms should feel cozy.
 Any new windows will be an upgrade on drafty or single-pane models for energy efficiency.
-Windows, though, are a main source of heat from the sun and cold from the outdoor temperature.
+Windows, though, is a main source of heat from the sun and cold from the outdoor temperature.

 An ideal approach for replacement or new-build windows is to consider what kind of bedroom environment you like.
-If warmth is a desired quality, look for options such as gas fills that keep the heat indoors.
+If warmth is the desired quality, look for options such as gas fills that keep the heat indoors.
 To keep sun warmth out, look into window coatings that protect from infrared heat.

 Light Versus Light Control